Shivanandroy/Blog/public/transformers-building-question-answers-model-at-scale/index.md

 We will use `abstract` column to train our QA model.

+### Haystack
 Now, Welcome `Haystack`!
+The secret sauce behind scaling up to thousands of documents is `Haystack`.
 {{< figure src="/images/haystack1.png" >}}

-The secret sauce behind scaling up is `Haystack`.
-It lets you scale QA models to large collections of documents!
+`Haystack` helps you scale QA models to large collections of documents!
 You can read more about this amazing library here https://github.com/deepset-ai/haystack

 For installation: `! pip install git+https://github.com/deepset-ai/haystack.git`